sansarip/yet-another-clojure-web-app-template/README.md

 That should compile the ClojureScript code first, and then create the standalone jar.

-*Good luck, and have fun, you rascal Clojurians!*
+*Good luck, and have fun, you rascal Clojurians!* :beers: